opensquare-network/paid-qa/README.md

 ## ui

-The common OpenSquare styled UI components.
-Used by `site` package.
+It contains common OpenSquare styled UI components, used by `site` package and other collaboration products like [off-chain voting](https://github.com/opensquare-network/collaboration).

 ## scan